pingcap/docs-cn/sql-statements/sql-statement-flush-privileges.md

 ## MySQL compatibility

-This statement is fully compatible with MySQL.
+The `FLUSH PRIVILEGES` statement in TiDB is fully compatible with MySQL.
 If you find any compatibility differences, report them via [an issue on GitHub](https://github.com/pingcap/tidb/issues/new/choose).

 ## See also